XiaoboMa1/autoQA/README.md

     *   **User Quota**: Limits concurrent tasks per user to ensure fairness.
     *   **System Circuit Breaker**: Monitors Node.js Event Loop Lag and OS Free Memory in real-time.
 If the system is under stress (e.g., Lag > 100ms), it forcefully throttles the global concurrency limit, queuing new tasks until resources recover.

-### 2.3 Multi-Source Knowledge Isolation
+### 2.3 Vector Data Separation
 *   **Challenge**: When testing multiple distinct business systems (e.g., "Supply Chain" vs. "CRM"), the LLM often hallucinates by applying rules from System A to System B.
-*   **Solution**: Strict data isolation in the Vector Database.
-Each business system is assigned a unique Qdrant Collection (`test_knowledge_{systemName}`).
-During generation, the RAG retriever is strictly bound to the current system's namespace, preventing context pollution.
+*   **Implementation**: The system creates separate Collections in the Qdrant database for different business systems (named `test_knowledge_{systemName}`).
+When retrieving context for RAG, the system queries only the Collection matching the current project's system name, ensuring the returned business rules are relevant to the specific dataset.

 ---